jalcine/cmake.vim/README.md

   * You can't pass in options for configuring the project at first-run (or later on, actually).

+## To-Dos

+  * Provide `:CMakeBuildTarget` that'd build the target provided.
+If a file is to be provided, find the target for that file and build the target it belongs to (restricted to source files).
+    * Also for `:CMakeCleanTarget` since we can determine pre-target cleaning information.
+  * Improve integration's use flag lookup and discovery on a per-target basis and a per-file basis (restricted to source files).

 ## License
 This code is released and available under the MIT license.
 Multiply and be fruitful.